internetimagery/do-not/README.md

 #### TODO

 - Document things internally more clearly.
-- Work on a static typing solution.
-Without higher kinded types, unfortunately this cannot be easily achieved through conventional means.
+- Work on a static typing solution for return values.
+Thankfully internal values can be easily typed, but without higher kinded types the return value cannot be easily checked.

 ----